JCruz-Dev/flex-cssgrid-notes/README.md

 -   Space between: Space the items between each one of them.
 -   Space around: Space the items between each of them and taking into account the left and right edges
 -   Space evenly: Space the items with a equal spacing between items.

+### Align items

+This property by default align items in the cross axis direction (Top to bottom) and has a property set called `strech`

+`baseline` is for text or items of a flex container that aligns the vertical height